 Why is it more expensive?

 We too were hesitant about importing these muzzles at first because of their expense, but after seeing firsthand the night and day difference with our own horses, it was a no-brainer.
-These muzzles are manufactured in a high tech molding process and made from a high-quality polyresin material which does make them more expensive.
+These muzzles are manufactured in a high-tech molding process and made from quality polyresin which does make them more expensive.
 However, it also means that these muzzles are extremely durable, lightweight, and non-toxic (since horses are eating out of them after all).

 We can honestly say that this muzzle is hands down the best product we have ever come across in terms of improving horses' quality of life.
 It is much more comfortable, open, and breathable than a traditional muzzle, and well worth the cost considering the amount of time horses have to spend in their grazing muzzles.
 In fact, in the long run, our muzzle may actually not be more expensive because horses are less likely to try to remove and destroy it.

 Other questions?
-Just ask.
+Just contact us.
 We are happy to help!

 We think you will find our customer service second to none.
 We are 100% committed to improving horses' quality of life and comfort.